YYJYXC/git-playground/README.md

 This is another line in the REadmin from the feature branch.
 >>>>>>> feature-branch-name

-This is the line of new feature branch.
+This is a line added from bug fix branch